-I attended the 2004 Le Giornate del Cinema Muto, a film festival celebrating the silent films and us Fellows had to each produce an essay about it.
+Written in 2004.
+I attended the 2004 Le Giornate del Cinema Muto, a film festival celebrating the silent films and us Fellows had to each produce an essay about our experience.
 I wrote about silent film accompaniment.
 With deep appreciation to David Robinson who shepherded this piece into being.
 This piece was published in 2005 as a collection of essays by the Fellows in that programme

 The Giornate in 2004 brought about half of the known silent film musicians together.
 They had a “same time next year” pleasure at seeing each other, I found them together at the café beside the Zancanaro imbibing good spirits both before and after each performance.
 On the afternoon I was there with them, I eavesdropped upon a discussion between two musicians who were talking about a performance where they would be playing together.
 One was plumbing the other who had seen the film before for information about the film.
 The exchange went something like this